-ORIENTATION AND WELCOME WEEK
+ORIENTATION AND WELCOME WEEKEND

-All accepted students must attend one of the available orientations typically offered during the summer months.
-Information is sent with the acceptance letter.
-Students are eligible to register into an orientation session after the enrollment fee is received and the registration opens.
-Students entering Heidelberg as degree seeking students for the first time will also attend Welcome Week events, which begin approximately one week prior to the start of academic classes.
+All accepted students must attend orientation before the start of classes.
+Information is sent once the enrollment fee has been paid.
+Students entering Heidelberg as degree seeking students for the first time will also attend Welcome Weekend events, which begin the weekend prior to the start of academic classes.
 Exceptions to this policy must be appealed to the Director of Student Engagement.